Bishops in a War Zone: In 2007, the annual Bishop's Academy for the ELCA Conference of Bishops was held at the Eaglewood Resort and Spa in Itasca, IL.

 Bishop Marie C. Jerge, Upstate New York Synod

 Bread and Butter Reality: On Sunday, January 4, Pr.
 Robyn Hartwig (pictured left) was installed as associate pastor at St. Andrew Lutheran Church in Beaverton, Oregon.
 St. Andrew is a large enough congregation that Pr.
 Hartwig had to be installed twice, once at 8:30 and again at 11:00, with Bishop David Brauer-Rieke (pictured, right) preaching and presiding.
-Extravagance (Luxuria): Who says Lutherans don't know about Luxury?
-When you want to indulge yourself, nothing else says extravagance as boldly as the Official LutheranConfessions.com BASEBALL CAP!
+Sinfully Delicious: You'll be the envy of everyone in your lectionary study group, and your Fair Trade Coffee will be sinfully delicious because you're drinking it from the Official LutheranConfessions.com MUG!
 Be the Life of the Party:

 What made this installation noteworthy was not that Robyn was installed twice or that she is rostered with both the ELCA and Extraordinary Lutheran Ministries (ELM) or even that a church not affiliated with the Lutherans Concerned (LCNA) Reconciling in Christ program had issued a call to a lesbian pastor.